testground/testground/ROADMAP.md

 - Effort: approx. 4 months
 - Delivery: Q3 2023

-**Why:** Improving experience with faster testing in CI.
-Cover more use cases with large scale networks.
+**Why:** Improving experience with faster testing in user's CI.
+Cover more use cases with large-scale networks.

 **Deliverables:**